ncarthy/kodi-crestron/trunk/current/src/README.txt

-Frodo uses larger thumbnail images than Eden and XPanel and most TouchPanels will struggle to sho the images because they have to be rescaled.
+Frodo uses larger thumbnail images than Eden and XPanel and most TouchPanels will struggle to show the images because they have to be rescaled.
 Images are fine on iPad.